Relaxed Equivariance via Multitask Learning: Implementation Details

 \subsection{Computational Complexity}

 In the computational experiment of Geometric Algebra Transformer (GATr) and Transformer, we selected models with an equivalent number of blocks and parameters.
 GATr incorporates a unique design that includes a multivector parameter; we adjusted the Transformer architecture to match the parameter count of GATr.
-Both models have around $2.6$M parameters, detailed configurations are provided in \hyperref[tab:Hyperparameters settings for time complexit]{Table \ref*{tab:Hyperparameters settings for time complexit}}.
+Both models have around $2.6$M parameters, detailed configurations are provided in Table \ref{tab:Hyperparameters settings for time complexit}.
+SE(3)-Transformer gives out of memory for this setting.
 We selected a uniformly random Gaussian input with $20$ nodes and $7$ features dimension.
 We measured the computational efficiency of each model by recording the time taken for both forward and backward passes during training, as well as the inference time as a function of batch size.
 For each value, we took the average over $10$ runs with Nvidia A$10$ GPU.